Luis-Jimenez-dev/React_Portfolio/react/projects/capstone.md

 ---
 title: "What Can We Play Today"
-description: "A web page containing information about a web application, What Can We Play Today, which allows users to connect and share their Steam libraries to find similar game interests.
-It was built using Express.js as the framework and SQLite as the DBMS"
+description: "The web application, What Can We Play Today, allows users to connect and share their Steam libraries to find similar game interests.
+It was built on the framework of Express.js and used SQLite as the DBMS"
 date: "2023-09-20"
 ---
 ### Overview: